Jupiter-mass binary object

-Jupiter-mass Binary Objects or JuMBOs are pairs of interstellar planetary-mass objects.
-They were discovered in the Orion Nebula Cluster by the James Webb Space Telescope.
-Each component has a mass between 0.7 and 13 Jupiter masses, placing them in the planetary-mass regime.
-The binary pairs have separations ranging from 28 to 384 astronomical units.

-Discovery and observations
+Images from JWST with disputed interpretations.

+Jupiter-mass binary objects (JuMBOs) are a hypothetical class of celestial objects, defined as a planetary-mass objects orbiting a common center of mass.

+Reanalysis of early unpublished claims of their discovery was from observations of the Orion Nebula cluster by the James Webb Space Telescope identified background sources or brown dwarf stars, but no JuMBO objects.

+Observations

 The full survey of the inner Orion Nebula and Trapezium Cluster made using the NIRCam instrument of the JWST.

-Unsolved problem in astronomy: What is the nature of JuMBOs?
+Unsolved problem in astronomy: Do JuMBOs exist?

-JuMBOs were found during a James Webb Space Telescope (JWST) survey of the Orion Nebula in late 2022.
-Using JWST's Near Infrared Camera (NIRCam), astronomers Pearson and McCaughrean observed a 1.2 × 0.8 parsec region of the inner nebula and Trapezium Cluster over approximately 35 hours.
+JuMBOs were reported using data from the James Webb Space Telescope (JWST) survey of the Orion Nebula in late 2022.
+Using JWST's Near Infrared Camera (NIRCam), astronomers Samuel Pearson and Mark McCaughrean observed a 1.2 × 0.8 parsec region of the inner nebula and Trapezium Cluster over approximately 35 hours.
 The survey employed twelve different infrared filters specifically chosen to detect molecular absorption features characteristic of very low-mass objects.

 A size comparison between the Sun, a low mass star, a brown dwarf, Jupiter and Earth.

 The planetary-mass objects were identified by looking for distinctive water and methane absorption patterns in their atmospheres.
 These molecular signatures appear as dips in brightness at specific wavelengths, allowing researchers to distinguish genuine planetary-mass objects from background stars that might appear similarly faint due to dust extinction.
 This method proved particularly effective for finding objects with temperatures between 890 and 2520 Kelvin.

 The survey revealed 540 planetary-mass objects, with 40 binary systems and 2 triplets among them.
 Each component has a mass between 0.7 and 13 Jupiter masses, placing them in the planetary-mass regime.
 The binary pairs have separations ranging from 28 to 384 astronomical units.
 This discovery was unexpected because the proportion of objects appearing in binary pairs typically decreases with decreasing mass across stellar and brown dwarf populations.
 The high binary fraction of about 9% among these planetary-mass objects contradicted this established trend, suggesting a possible new formation mechanism.